 Check for Understanding

 A self-assessment provided at the end of an objective’s resources in a Focus Area.
 It is aligned with the objective and its Content Assessment items and it can take many formats (online interactive activity or quiz, or file with questions and answers, etc).

 - Is a formative assessment.

 - Clearly contributes to the completion of the Final Product(s).

 - Supports Cognitive Skill development or conceptual understanding.

 - Is an important opportunity for the student to receive feedback.

 In addition to providing other forms of formative feedback, teachers may mark checkpoints in the platform as:

-- Red = checkpoint needs extensive revision, student should not move forward without significant re-work
+- Red = checkpoint needs extensive revision, students should not move forward without significant re-work

 - Yellow = student must incorporate teacher feedback in order to be on-track